dostert01/Level2/README.md

 can be found in an integration test in [test_httplistener.cpp](./framework/tests/test_httplistener.cpp).
 Please refer to test function `TEST(HTTPListener, sendsDataBackOnGetRequest)` to see for more details on the source code part of the implementation as well as the configuration of the required (simple) processing pipeline.

+Please find one first sample application [here](./sampleApplications/README.md).
+(Work in Progress ;-) )

 ## Current bucket list

-- Documentation
+- Documentation, documentation, documentation
 - A first **sample application** as a proof of concept and showcase
 - Authentication API and module for the HTTP server (HttpListener)
 - Request filtering API and module for the HTTP server (HttpListener)
 - **HTTP client** / HttpConnector.
+- Blueprinting a setup to run HttpListener behind a reverse proxy
+- Sample implementation of a weberver for static content using HttpListener
+- Proof of concept for passing [db connections represented by instances of class `Database`](./framework/src/dbinterface/dbinterface.h) from one processing module to another through the processing pipeline.
+- Thread safe database connection pooling
 - **Monitoring** capabilities should be extended beyond whats already possible by dumping the `PipelineProcessingData` and friends to Json.
 At least at the end of each pipeline, it could make sense to automatically persist the corresponding payload object.
-How the json serialization works cam be seen for instance in [test_httplistener.cpp](./framework/tests/test_httplistener.cpp) in `TEST(HTTPListener, sendsDataBackOnGetRequest)`.
+How the json serialization works can be seen for instance in [test_httplistener.cpp](./framework/tests/test_httplistener.cpp) in `TEST(HTTPListener, sendsDataBackOnGetRequest)`.
 - Make dependency to SQLite optional